ricardojoserf/covert-tube/README.md

 A program to control systems remotely by uploading videos to Youtube using Python to create the videos and the listener, emulating some malware I was reading about.
 It allows to create videos with frames formed of simple text, QR codes with cleartext or QR codes using AES encryption.

+NOTE: This PoC has been added to the framework [covert-control](https://github.com/ricardojoserf/covert-control), which allows to do this also using Onedrive, Google Drive and Telegram.

 ### Create a video

 The videos can be created using *generate_video.py*: enter the commands and generate the video writing "exit".
 The video generated is called by default *output.avi* (can be updated in *config.py*):